-- Liquids, pastes and gels must be in containers no larger than 100ml each, packed in a transparent, re-sealable plastic bag (20cm x 20cm).
+- Liquids, pastes and gels should be packed in hold baggage where possible.
+If carried in hand luggage, they must be in containers no larger than 100ml each, packed in a transparent, re-sealable plastic bag (20cm x 20cm).
+This bag must be placed in the tray at security.
 You are only permitted one per person.

-- Prescription medicines and baby food and milk/juice are allowed (so long as they are in a teated bottle); just take as much as you’ll need for the flight.
+- Essential prescription medicines and baby food and milk/juice are allowed (so long as they are in a teated bottle); just take as much as you’ll need for the flight.
 Have a doctor’s note or prescription advice for your medicine.

 - Sharp and pointed items are not allowed in hand luggage.
 Examples of these include cutlery, loose razor blades, darts, and scissors (nail scissors are permitted as are disposable razors).

 - Remove laptops, iPads and large electronic devices, and place them in the tray at security.

 - If you're planning on travelling with electrical items powered by lithium batteries, including electric mobility aids, and/or carrying spare batteries, please read additional guidance information here.

 - Travelling with electronics?
 Please click here to read the Department for Transport's advice about travelling to the UK from certain countries with electronics.

 - Travelling to the US with a personal electronic device: Customers who are boarding flights to the US may be requested to have additional checks on their electronic devices by security personnel.
 The electronic devices which may be subject to these additional checks include any phones larger than 16cm in length, 9.3cm in width and 1.5cm in depth, laptops, tablets, e-readers, power cables and their transformers.
 For more information, please visit your airline's website here - TUI.